 The law provides each water utility several ways to calculate its interim 2015 and ultimate 2020 water reduction targets.
 In addition, water suppliers are permitted to form regional alliances and set regional targets for purposes of compliance.
 Under the regional compliance approach, water suppliers within the same hydrologic region can comply with SBx7-7 by either meeting their individual target or being part of a regional alliance that meets its regional target.
 For all Cal Water districts falling within the same hydrologic region, Cal Water intends to enter regional alliances as listed in Table 3.3-7.
-The Mid-Peninsula District lies within the San Francisco Bay hydrologic region, along with Bear Gulch, Livermore, Los Altos, and South San Francisco Districts.
+The Bear Gulch District is part of the San Francisco Bay Area hydrologic region, along with Los Altos, Livermore, Mid-Peninsula and South San Francisco districts.